tillitis/tkey-boot-verifier/doc/design.md

 ## Introduction

-The TKey boot verifier is a boot stage for the Tillitis TKey.
+The TKey boot verifier is a boot stage device app for the Tillitis TKey.
 With the support of the TKey firmware it implements a combination of measured boot and verified boot which makes it possible to upgrade the verified app without losing data, including the cryptographic keys.

 ## Requirements